phanxipang/fansipan/docs/basic/connectors.md

 ### Use Custom HTTP Client

-Within the `defineClient` method, you should create your HTTP own client
+Within the `defaultClient` method, you should create your HTTP own client

 ```php
 <?php